 The processor supports speculative deferral of x87 FPU saves via interrupt 7 "Device Not Available" (DNA), used in conjunction with CR0 bit 3, the "Task Switched" bit (TS).
 (See "Control Registers" in Chapter 2 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.)
 Every task switch via the hardware supported task switching mechanism (see "Task Switching" in Chapter 7 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.)
-Every task switch via the hardware supported task switching mechanism (see "Task Switching" in Chapter 7 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.)
-Every task switch via the task switching1 can set the TS bit by reading CR0, ORing a "1" into2 bit 3, and writing back CR0.
+Every task switch via the hardware supported task switching mechanism (see "Task Switching" in Chapter 7 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.) sets TS.
+Multi-threaded kernels that use software task switching1 can set the TS bit by reading CR0, ORing a "1" into2 bit 3, and writing back CR0.
 Any subsequent floating-point instructions (now being executed in a new thread context) will fault via interrupt 7 before execution.